Sustainability within DCU

 DCU’s Green Committees Green Charter

-The Green Committee at Dublin City University, made up of volunteer staff and students, believes in a sustainable future that provides the fair and equitable balance that is needed to share the earth’s resources between all its inhabitants while working toward reducing our carbon emissions.
+The Green Committee at Dublin City University, made up of volunteer staff and students, believes in a sustainable future that provides the fair and equitable balance that is needed to share the earth’s resources between all its inhabitants.
+It believes that as an educational institution DCU much tackle this existential challenge through our teaching and learning, research and innovation and by operationally working toward reducing our carbon emissions.
 It is an enormous task that we must all tackle together.

 - embedding sustainable practices across our University